 Audio-Based Experiential Brand Activations

 As brand activation budgets grow, we’re seeing a trend toward audio-focused experiences.
-In collaboration with artist h0nh1m, Nike created an immersive audio installation in the spirit of its Air VaporMax sneaker, which generates unique soundscapes based on bioanalytics of the user's skin temperature and environmental humidity.
+In collaboration with artist h0nh1m, Nike created an immersive audio installation in the spirit of its Air VaporMax sneaker, which generates unique soundscapes based on the user's skin temperature and environmental humidity.

 Electric Vehicle Engine Synthesis